khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 * Default encrytiokn
   * SSE-S3
   * KMS
+### S3_Intelligent_Tiering
+- The Amazon S3 Intelligent-Tiering storage class is designed to optimize costs by automatically moving data to the most cost-effective access tier, without performance impact or operational overhead.
+It works by storing objects in two access tiers: one tier that is optimized for frequent access and another lower-cost tier that is optimized for infrequent access.
+- For a small monthly monitoring and automation fee per object, Amazon S3 monitors *access patterns* of the objects in Amazon S3 Intelligent-Tiering and moves the ones that have not been accessed for 30 consecutive days to the infrequent access tier.
+If an object in the infrequent access tier is accessed, it is automatically moved back to the frequent access tier.
+There are no retrieval fees when using the Amazon S3 Intelligent-Tiering storage class, and no additional tiering fees when objects are moved between access tiers.
+It is the ideal storage class for long-lived data with access patterns that are unknown or unpredictable.
+- Amazon S3 Storage Classes can be configured at the object level and a single bucket can contain objects stored in Amazon S3 Standard, Amazon S3 Intelligent-Tiering, Amazon S3 Standard-IA, and Amazon S3 One Zone-IA.
+- You can upload objects directly to Amazon S3 Intelligent-Tiering, or use S3 Lifecycle policies to transfer objects from Amazon S3 Standard and Amazon S3 Standard-IA to Amazon S3 Intelligent-Tiering.
+You can also archive objects from Amazon S3 Intelligent-Tiering to Amazon S3 Glacier.
 ### S3_IA_OneZone
 - Amazon S3 Standard-IA is for data that is accessed less frequently but requires rapid access when needed.
 Amazon S3 Standard-IA offers high durability, high throughput, and low latency of Amazon S3 Standard, with a low per GB storage price and per GB retrieval fee.
 This combination of low cost and high performance makes S3 Standard-IA ideal for long-term storage, backups, and as a data store for disaster recovery files.
 The minimum storage duration charge is 30 days.